moisestech/AI-24-7-LiveStream/_posts/2022-06-05-artistic-accelerated-media.md

 ---
-title: 'Next.js blog Boilerplate Presentation'
+title: 'Artistic Accelerated Media'
-description: Everything you need to use this Nextjs Boilerplate template
+description: How AI is powering the new generation of media production
-date: '2020-06-01'
+date: '2022-06-01'
-modified_date: '2020-06-01'
+modified_date: '2022-06-01'
 image: /assets/images/posts/random-img.jpg
 ---